CMJ Appraisals & Investments LLC can help you remove your Private Mortgage Insurance

 When purchasing a home, a 20% down payment is usually the standard.
 The lender's liability is generally only the remainder between the home value and the amount due on the loan, so the 20% adds a nice buffer against the charges of foreclosure, reselling the home, and natural value variations in the event a borrower defaults.

-During the recent mortgage upturn of the mid 2000s, it became customary to see lenders commanding down payments of 10, 5 or even 0 percent during the mortgage boom of the mid 2000s.
-How does a lender handle the increased risk of the small down payment with Private Mortgage Insurance or PMI.
-PMI protects the lender in the event a borrower defaults on the loan and the worth of the house is less than the balance of the loan.
+During the recent mortgage upturn of the last decade, it was common to see lenders commanding down payments of 10, 5 or even 0 percent during the mortgage boom of the mid 2000s.
+How does a lender handle the increased risk of the low down payment?
+The solution is Private Mortgage Insurance or PMI.
+This added policy guards the lender if a borrower defaults on the loan and the market price of the property is lower than what is owed on the loan.

-PMI can be pricey to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and generally isn't even tax deductible.
-It's advantageous for the lender because they secure the money, and they get the money if the borrower defaults, unlike a piggyback loan where the lender absorbs all the damages.
+PMI is pricey to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and many times isn't even tax deductible.
+It's advantageous for the lender because they secure the money, and they get paid if the borrower doesn't pay, contradictory to a piggyback loan where the lender takes in all the losses.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How can homeowners keep from bearing the cost of PMI?

 The Homeowners Protection Act of 1998 makes the lenders on most loans to automatically stop the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
 Savvy home owners can get off the hook a little early.
 The law designates that, at the request of the homeowner, the PMI must be released when the principal amount equals only 80 percent.